Testing

 can be run with the following network flags:

-Regtest doesn't require downloading the blockchain or indexing ord.
+Regtest doesn't require downloading the blockchain since you create your own

 Example